 I introduced the question (i.e. “what are the habits of successful learners?”) to the class and then had my students partner up and do a “walk and talk” around the gym (i.e. where students discuss their question with a partner, usually during physical activity, before bringing their answers back to the class discussion… it’s an idea I got from the one and only Andy Vasily)

 When students were done their walk and talks, the class came back as a group and shared their answers.
 I tried to write down everything they were saying as fast as I could.

-Using my students’ answers, I then created this visual to serve as a reminded to them of what they know makes for a successful learner.
+Using my students’ answers, I then created a Habits of Successful Learners Mural to serve as a reminded to them of what they know makes for a successful learner.
 These are strategies that will be brought up in group or individual discussions when students are having difficulty with a challenge.

 Reflecting On The What/Why/How Of Each Lesson

 On most day, we’ll start our physical education lessons off by going over the What, Why, How of that lesson: what are we learning today, why are we learning it, and how will we know we have learned it.

 Although I usually prepare the “What” and the “How” portions of this practice prior to each lesson, I often have the students determine the “Why” by reflecting in partners again through “walk and talks”.

 Making the “What, Why, How” discussion part of my lessons helps set clear expectations for my students and, more importantly, allows my students to tie meaning into what we are learning in class.

 Individual And Peer Reflection